 Take it a step further and create a suggestion box that’s always accessible.

 On top of it all, Connecteam allows you to be where your employees are.
-In the click of a button, you can send company updates, important announcements, birthday wishes, employee of the month celebrations, and so much more.
+In the click of a button, you can send company updates, important announcements, birthday wishes, an employee of the month celebrations, and so much more.
 This level of transparency builds employee rapport and trust, while also reinforcing your company’s purpose.

 When you show your employees you care and what you care about, you’re boosting engagement because chances are, they care about the same things.
 Start your free 21 day trial with Connecteam now and instantly improve your employee engagement within minutes of setup.